-June, Susan, Liz, Peter and Andy research walks and lead them.
-Eight other volunteers, Susan C, Anne, Julie, Richard, Lynn, Charlie, Alan and Pat, help check the walks in advance and on the day, walk at the back of our group of walkers to help make all our walks safe and enjoyable.
+June, Susan, Liz, Peter, Ray and Andy research walks and lead them.
+Anne, Julie, Richard, Lynn, Charlie, Alan and Pat, help check the walks in advance and on the day, walk at the back of our group of walkers to help make all our walks safe and enjoyable.

-Behind the scenes we have Margaret and Liz volunteering as administrators and looking after a small amount of funding that covers our expenses and occasional "special" walks where we might hire a coach or the services of someone with specialised knowledge to lead us on a particularly interesting walk.
+Behind the scenes we have Margaret and Liz volunteering as administrators and looking after our funds.
 We also have volunteers creating our leaflets and posters and putting up posters in 21 locations around St George.

-If you would like to become a walk leader just talk to one of the six walk leaders listed above.
+If you would like to become a walk leader just talk to any of our team.

 Who can come on a walk?

 Walks are open to all and everyone is welcome.
 Walking can help you get more physically active in a safe, enjoyable way whatever your abilities.
 It’s also a great way of getting to know your local neighbourhood and making new friends - which is the main reason that many of our walkers join us.

 Please contact if you are new to walking with us or have additional needs.
 Please arrive ten minutes early if you are joining us for the first time for a one-off registration.